zjdyhant/DragView/README.md

 # DragView
-using in unread messages in ListView. you can drag the unread message  like QQ.
+Using in unread messages in ListView.
+You can drag the unread message  like QQ.
+# GIF
 ![](https://github.com/zjdyhant/DragView/blob/master/app/src/main/res/raw/dragview.gif)